Apple II Pascal notes

 Disassembly

 I often start by running an automatic disassembly at $C600.
 The last bit of that code is a jump to $0801, which we can follow into the boot code we loaded earlier.
 You’ll find that Ghidra has already disassembled a chunk of the boot code.
-At this point it’s quite useful to associate names with the various soft-switches in the $C0 page.

 First, the ones that are absolute/fixed locations (there are other soft switches, but these are the ones referenced in the Pascal runtimes):